The Secret of the Old Clock: Artwork

 In 1937, three of the illustrations were eliminated, leaving only a frontispiece, and additional information and illustration were added to the dust jacket.
 In 1943, the interior frontispiece art was updated to conform to current 1940s style.
 In 1950, the dust jacket was revamped as a wraparound jacket, with the picture continuing onto the spine of the book, and with cover art by Bill Gillies that was more in keeping with 1950s style.
 Gillies' Nancy, modeled after his wife, looks more mature than 16 (her age in the text at the time).
 She wears a 1950s version of her early trademark blue suit, and is kneeling so that the length, width, and general style are indeterminate, leaving the art less dated.
 The scene does not exactly match the text in the story.

-In 1965, artist Rudy Nappi created new artwork for this title which is currently in print.

 When the text was rewritten in 1959, five illustrations were added.
 The new text described the cover scene in detail.
 In 1960, this volume was given entirely new artwork, including eight ink drawings and a color frontispiece, which served as the jacket illustration, all by Polly Bolian, for the Reader's Club (Cameo) edition.

 In 1962, the publisher eliminated dust jackets and the books were issued with the art directly on the cover with yellow spines and backs using Bill Gillies' artwork.

 In 1965, the cover art was updated with an illustration by Rudy Nappi, featuring the same dress Nancy wears on Gillies' cover for The Secret of the Wooden Lady.
 The internal illustrations remained intact and unchanged.
 While binding and spine designs have changed, the book's cover, all art (except endpapers) and text remain unchanged.

 Copyright status

-On January 1, 2053, the revised text of The Secret of the Old Clock will pass into the Canadian public domain, as Harriet Adams died in 1982.
-However, the original text, as written by Mildred Benson (who died in 2002), and the character of Nancy Drew, will not enter the Canadian public domain until January 1, 2073, per the Canadian Copyright Act.

-In the United States, the original text will enter the public domain in 2026 (95 years after it was first published), while the revised text will not enter the public domain until 2055.
+In the United States, the original text entered the public domain in 2026 (95 years after it was first published), while the revised text will not enter the US public domain until January 1, 2055.
+In countries with a life of author +70 years rule, the original text will pass into the public domain on January 1, 2073, because of Mildred Wirt Benson’s death in 2002, and the revised text of The Secret of the Old Clock will pass into the public domain on January 1, 2053, as Harriet Adams died in 1982.